Mary Lambert (director): Chris Isaak music video and MTV Award nominations

-Music Videos for Madonna
+Music videos for Madonna

 Mary Lambert directed several of Madonna's most iconic music videos during the 1980s, contributing significantly to the singer's visual identity and artistic evolution.

 Lambert's collaboration with Madonna began by directing the video for "Borderline" (1984), which depicted Madonna torn between love and ambition in Los Angeles.
-"Borderline," filmed on location in Los Angeles, California, from January 30 to February 2, 1984.
+"Borderline" was filmed on location in Los Angeles, California, from January 30 to February 2, 1984.
 The video, which juxtaposed colorful scenes in the barrio with black-and-white shots in a photography studio, tells the story of a young woman torn between her Hispanic boyfriend and a British photographer.

 Lambert described the process as highly improvisational, stating there was "no formula" and that they were "inventing it as we went along”.
 In describing the video's narrative, Lambert told Rolling Stone: "[A] boy and [a] girl enjoy simple pleasures of barrio love; girl is tempted by fame, boy gets huffy, girl gets famous, but her new beau's out-of-line reaction to a behavioral trifle (all she did was spray-paint his expensive sports car) drives her back to her true love".

 "Borderline" premiered on MTV in March 1984 and became one of the videos that helped establish Madonna's early image.
 Years later, it was included in Madonna's video compilations The Immaculate Collection (1990) and Celebration: The Video Collection (2009).

 Lambert went on to direct "Like a Virgin" (1984), filmed in Venice, Italy, and New York.
 The video, featuring Madonna in a gondola and wearing a wedding dress, incorporated symbolic imagery such as a lion, reflecting Lambert's vision of combining fantasy and reality.
 The video received 3 MTV Video Music Award Nominations for Best Cinematography, Best Choreography, and Best Art Direction.

 In 1985, Lambert directed the "Material Girl" video, paying homage to Marilyn Monroe's performance of "Diamonds Are a Girl's Best Friend" from "Gentlemen Prefer Blondes (1953 film)".
 The video blended commentary on fame and materialism, becoming one of Madonna's most recognizable works.
 The Video received two MTV Video Music Award Nominations; Best Female Video and Best Cinematography for Kenny Ortega.

 Lambert's direction of "La Isla Bonita" (1987) featured Madonna portraying both a devout Catholic woman and a vibrant Flamenco dancer, exploring Latin influences and religious symbolism.

 In 1989, Lambert directed "Like a Prayer," which became one of Madonna's most controversial videos due to its use of religious imagery, including burning crosses and references to stigmata.
 Lambert aimed to explore themes of sexual and religious ecstasy, sparking widespread debate and cementing Madonna's reputation as a provocative artist.
 The Video Won the MTV Video Music Award for Viewers Choice, and was Nominated for Video of the Year.

 Through these videos, Lambert played a key role in shaping the visual narratives during a time that Madonna was being propelled to global stardom.